pauldzy/NHDPlus_Navigation_PG/doc/classic.md

 * Load temporary table with all PlusFlowlineVAA records having a hydrosequence value greater than the start flowline from the VPU matching the start flowline.
 Limit where appropriate by distance or flowtime.
 Exclude coastal flowlines or flowlines having a length of -9999.

 * Mark flowlines having the same level path id and terminal path id as the start flowline and a hydrosequence greater than the start flowline.
 Limit as appropriate by distance or flowline.
-Note the largest hydrosequence and it's level path id values from the set.
+Note the largest upstream hydrosequence and it's level path id value from the set.

-* Using the level path id of the largest hydrosequence, iterate again marking flowlines having the same level path as the previous largest hydrosequence and the same terminal path id as the start flowline.
-Limit again as appropriate by distance or flowline.
-Again note the largest hydrosequence and it's level path id values from the set.

-* If headwater, limiter, or VPU connection is met, cease iteration.
-Otherwise continue moving upwards by level path id.
+* Iterate as many times as needed marking each new upstream level path until headwater, limiter, or VPU connection is met.

-* Check if navigation reached a VPU connection, if so then continue navigating up the precached VPU extensions.
+* If navigation reached a VPU connection, then continue navigating up the precached VPU extensions.
 Add results into the final output.

 * Trim initial start flowline fmeasure value as needed accounting for the start measure.